Simon Greenwood Psychodynamic psychotherapist , WC1A

 Training and qualifications

-I aim to offer affordable psychotherapy by taking into account your circumstances, appointment time and location, and hold some limited, reduced fee spaces for those on low income.
-As a guide, fees in London tend to average £50-£85 for 50-minute sessions; a bit lower in Lewes.
+Fees tend to average £45-£85 for 50-minute sessions.
 Fees are discussed together during our initial meeting before any commitment to ongoing therapy is made.
-My fee for initial consultations is £65.
+My fee for all initial consultations is £65.